 Protection of rights in the Disability Act

 The Disability Act provides for the establishment of an Office of Senior Practitioner (now called the Office of Professional Practice, including a Senior Practitioner (Disability)) within the DHHS and an independent Disability Services Commissioner, as well as the right for review by VCAT of certain decisions.
 Much of the work previously undertaken by the IDRP is now spread between the Disability Services Commissioner, the Senior Practitioner and VCAT.
 Further information on these provisions can be obtained from www.dhhs.vic.gov.au.
 Currently, these Victorian state bodies also protect the rights of people receiving services under the NDIS.
 In the longer term it is likely that a national protective framework and complaints bodies will be established.

-Services that advocate on behalf, or in support, of people who have an intellectual or other disability, are discussed in Disability: asserting your rights.
+Services that advocate on behalf, or in support of, people who have a disability, are discussed in Disability: asserting your rights.

 The laws set out in the Health Records Act 2001 (Vic) (“HRA 2001”), the Information Privacy Act 2000 (Vic) (“IPA”) and the Privacy Act 1988 (Cth) allow a person to take action if their privacy is breached (see Privacy and your rights).